-The inspection was also carried out under the arrangements of the ISC Associations for the maintenance and
+The inspection was also carried out under the arrangements of the ISC Associations for the maintenance and improvement of the quality of their membership.

 This is a COMPLIANCE ONLY inspection and as such reports only on the school's compliance with the standards.
 The standards represent minimum requirements and judgements are given either as met or as not met.
 All schools are required to meet all the standards applicable to them.
 Where the minimum requirements are not met, this is clearly indicated in the relevant section of the report and the school is required to take the actions specified.